MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 You can design your workload for automation from the ideation phase to the on-going improvement phase.
 First, consider how you want to leverage automation to ensure that you're putting the necessary pieces in place when planning your workload.
 Think about the workload in terms of the Well-Architected Framework pillars to help plan for the types of automation you'll enable.
 You can automate many of the functions you'll have in place for security, reliability, performance, operations and cost control.

 Design with automation in mind to minimize the need to refactor once your workload is running.
 Your workload requirements inform your plans for implementing automation and help you decide which automation tools you'll use.
 There might be off-the-shelf automation tools, like orchestration tools, that your team is already familiar with.
 Adopting those tools can make the path towards automating your workload easier, but be mindful of their limitations and compatibility with your cloud platform.
 For example, some tools might integrate well with CLI tooling, while others might require REST interfaces.
-Always investigate the tools that your cloud platform provides to ensure they are compatible and provide the functionality you require.
+Always investigate the tools that your cloud platform provides to ensure they're compatible and provide the functionality you require.
 Using proprietary tools for your cloud platform ensures that the automation handled by those tools is easily manageable for your team.

 Examples of ways that you can proactively plan for automation include: